sinbad/UEScripts/doc/Package.md

-Sometimes you want your packaged EXE to be called something other than your main target game module; unfortunately UE doesn't allow you to change it in the project settings (without renaming your module, which is very inconvenient); but simply renaming it after building works fine, and means you can present a more pleasing EXE name in your build.
+Sometimes you want your packaged EXE to be called something other than your main target game module; unfortunately UE doesn't allow you to change it in the project settings (without renaming your module, which is very inconvenient); but simply renaming the EXE after building works fine, and means you can present a more pleasing EXE name in your build.

 Set `RenameExe` to the name you want your EXE to have, without the `.exe` extension.

+> Technically speaking the main EXE in the root of your package dir is a boostrapper
+> for another EXE inside your package, which is still called the same name as the
+> main target module.
+However, the display name of this process is set in your
+> Project Settings, so it looks OK in e.g. Windows Task Manager.
+Using lower level
+> process listing tools will reveal the EXE is named after the target module name
+> though.
+If you don't like this, you'll have to rename your main target module,
+> or create a small wrapper module which solely acts as the main target.

 ### 9. Optionally Zip Packaged Build